Chandrika372/Chandrika372/README.md

 #### Deep Learning Enthusiast and passionate about Coding

+- I'm a sophomore Computer Science Engineering student at National Institute of Technology Agartala
 - 🔭 I’m currently working on ...
 Daily Coding & Web Development
 - 🌱 I’m currently learning ...
 Machine Learning, Data Structures, and Data Science
 - 👯 I’m looking to collaborate on ...
 Open Source and CNN Projects